Poughkeepsie, NY Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Poughkeepsie.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without them.
-For a $300,000 Poughkeepsie home, that’s approximately $12,300 in added value.
+Yes, solar panels can increase your home’s value in Poughkeepsie.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced home in the Poughkeepsie area, that could represent a meaningful increase in resale value.